kontainapp/km/tests/readme.md

   * remove -v from testenv and runenv usage - and only mount BIN for testenv
 * review install of the above on kontaind/kuberneres as optimization (see kontaind/installer)
 * reconcile docker run option s to test/run/build env - we seem to be repeating them multple times

-### Issues

-* Buildenv image ALONE is not enough for dockerized builds to work.
-  * 'withdocker' need writeable /opt/kontain/runtime to export results
-  * testenv and runenv (and CI) need `make -C tests .buildenv-local-lib` so libs are available

-  Both issues are easy to cure, but for now they sty

 *** END OF DOCUMENT ***